Note: This page is additional biographical information. For the basis of my work, please see my About page.

 In addition to my creative work, in 2008 I decided to engage my studies in a more rigorous academic setting.
 I enrolled in Pacifica Graduate Institute where I completed a Doctorate in depth psychology.
 Depth psychology is a rich subject that loosely merges yoga philosophy, alchemy, and Western science.
 It is a psychology of the invisible—of what remains unseen to the human eye and unheard by the human ear.
 It is a psychology that connects us into our deepest selves, through the excavation and development of our multi-sensory perception.

-In addition to my academic work at Pacifica, I have also studied CranioSacral Therapy with the Upledger Institute and received certification to teach yoga from Exhale Sacred Movement in Venice California.
+In addition to my academic work at Pacifica, I have also studied CranioSacral Therapy with the Upledger Institute, Interpersonal Neurobiology at the Mindsight Institute in Los Angeles, and received certification to teach yoga from Exhale Sacred Movement in Venice California.
 The healing modalities I am drawn to, and utilize in my practice, explore our mental, emotional, physical, and spiritual connections from profoundly subtle levels.

-Drawing from the broad scope of my personal experience, complimented with academic study, my body of work endeavors to bring the voice and capacity of feminine wisdom into prominence so that a strong foundation of unconditional love and compassion is present here on Earth during this phase of our evolution.
+Drawing from the broad scope of my personal experience, complimented with academic study, my body of work endeavors to bring the voice and capacity of feminine wisdom into prominence so that, alongside discriminatory discernment, a strong foundation of unconditional love, compassion and embodied Knowing is present here on Earth during this next phase of our evolution.

 Thank you for visiting.